-AllergyPal wins innovation challenge to support children with food allergies
+AllergyPal wins innovation challenge to help children with allergies

 The Australian Digital Health Agency has announced five winners of the $50,000 Innovation Challenge championing digital health innovation to provide a healthier future for Australians through connected healthcare, including AllergyPal, a digital management platform for children with food allergy.